-At the Annual Meeting, three Class III directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2023 and until such director's successor is elected and qualified or until such director's earlier death, resignation or removal.
+At the Annual Meeting, three Class III directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2026 and until such director's successor is elected and qualified or until such director's earlier death, resignation or removal.
 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
 This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
 Votes withheld and broker non-votes will have no effect on the outcome of the vote on this proposal.

 Our Board is divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successor to each director whose term then expires will be elected to serve from the time of election and qualification until the third annual meeting of stockholders following election or such director's death, resignation or removal, whichever is earliest to occur.
-The current class structure is as follows: Class III, whose term will expire at the Annual Meeting; Class I, whose term will expire at the 2021 Annual Meeting of Stockholders; and Class II, whose term will expire at the 2022 Annual Meeting of Stockholders.
+The current class structure is as follows: Class III, whose term will expire at the Annual Meeting; Class I, whose term will expire at the 2024 Annual Meeting of Stockholders; and Class II, whose term will expire at the 2025 Annual Meeting of Stockholders.

 We currently have ten directors on our Board.
-The current Class III directors are W. Matt Ralls, John Deane and Marty Stromquist, the current Class I directors are Michael McShane, Gurinder Grewal, Franklin Myers and Valerie Mitchell, and the current Class II directors are Matthew Fitzgerald, David McKenna and Robert Nipper.
-All three of our current Class III directors are nominated for election to our Board as Class III directors at the Annual Meeting.
+The current Class III directors are W. Matt Ralls, John Deane and Marty Stromquist, the current Class I directors are Michael McShane, Gurinder Grewal and Valerie Mitchell and the current Class II directors are Matthew Fitzgerald, David McKenna, Robert Nipper and Ryan Hummer.
+Mr. Stromquist, a current Class III director, has agreed not be nominated for re-election at the Annual Meeting.
+In order to distribute all classes as nearly equally as possible, Messrs.
+Ralls and Deane, current Class III directors, and Mr. Hummer, a current Class II director, have each agreed to be nominated for election to our Board as Class III directors at the Annual Meeting.

-As indicated in our Second Amended and Restated Certificate of Incorporation, our Board consists of such number of directors as determined from time to time by resolution adopted by a majority of Board then in office.
+As indicated in our Second Amended and Restated Certificate of Incorporation (as amended by our Certificate of Amendment, effective as of December 1, 2020, our "Certificate of Incorporation") our Board consists of such number of directors as determined from time to time by resolution adopted by a majority of the Board then in office.
 Any vacancies on the Board and any additional directorships resulting from an increase in the number of directors may be filled only by the affirmative vote of a majority of the remaining directors then in office, even if less than a quorum, or by a sole remaining director.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 Because Advent International Corporation ("Advent") controls a majority of the voting power of our Common Stock, it controls the election of our directors.